Harpa (concert hall): Appearances in popular culture

-In its unfinished state, Harpa (under the earlier name Tónlistarhús) appears in Gæska: Skáldsaga by Eiríkur Örn Norðdahl, where it is temporarily turned into a mosque with the addition of a minaret.
+In its unfinished state, Harpa (under the earlier name Tónlistarhús) appears in the 2009 novel Gæska: Skáldsaga by Eiríkur Örn Norðdahl, where it is temporarily turned into a mosque in Reykjavík with the addition of a minaret.

 It was the setting of an episode of the Netflix series Sense8.

 It appeared in the Netflix series Black Mirror on the episode "Crocodile".

-It’s the site of the “rose ceremony from hell” in Clayton’s season of The Bachelor.
+It is the site of the "rose ceremony from hell" in season 26 of The Bachelor from 2022.

+Harpa is featured in the film Heart of Stone from 2023.